rahulkavati/fl_simulation/AUTHOR.md

 ---

-**Note**: This is an individual research project by Rahul Kavati.
-The framework is designed to be easily extended for future collaborative work, but all current implementation and design decisions are made independently.
+**Note**: This is an group research project, technical programming is developed by Rahul Kavati.
+The framework is designed to be easily extended for future collaborative work.